Nara Itinerary: An Easy Day Trip from Kyoto

 There are several ways to get to the Kasuga Taisha Shrine.

-At 9:00 am, the monks and visitors meet at the Naoraiden Hall for morning prayers and chanting for world peace.
-Another traveler told me that the monks had been doing this ever since the tsunami hit Japan in 2012.
+At 9:00 a.m., the monks and visitors meet at the Naoraiden Hall for morning prayers and chanting for world peace.
+Another traveler told me that the monks have been doing this since the tsunami hit Japan in 2012.
 After the prayers and chanting, the monks visit the Wakamiya Jinja Shrine.
 The prayers last 30 minutes.

 You’ll be able to buy deer food to feed the deer.
 When I was there, it cost ¥150 – ¥200 .